 Studies connecting antiperspirants and deodorants to breast cancer and Alzheimers have been inconclusive, though receive a breast cancer diagnosis at most major medical centers and you will be immediately told to stop using conventional antiperspirants and deodorants.
-Studies connecting antiperspirants to liver disease establish a clearer connection.
 Parabens from antiperspirant and deodorant formulas are found in breast cancer tumors, but because these diseases are complex, it is nearly impossible to draw definitive conclusions about causality.

 Rachel Winard, the founder of Soapwalla, which makes a cream deodorant with a devoted following, says it took her some 2,000 tries to get her cream formula—beloved among goop staffers, not to mention ER nurses, professional athletes, and politicians—perfect.
-“It functions under high-stress conditions,” says Winard, who started Soapwalla because she “needed a natural deodorant that would last throughout the day, smell good, and not irritate my super-sensitive skin and compromised the immune system.”
+“It functions under high-stress conditions,” says Winard, who started Soapwalla because she “needed a natural deodorant that would last throughout the day, smell good, and not upset my super-sensitive skin.”
 Because it’s a clean formula, there’s nothing gross left on your fingers after you use it: “I rub the rest into my hands or run it through my hair —it’s a great hair texturizer.”

 Getting the efficacy right is the hardest, agrees Emily Doyle, founder of Ursa Major.
 “After that, it’s about dialing in the experience and then making it consistently.
 A deodorant stick is a ‘hot pour’ product and that creates a lot of challenges in terms of ingredient stability and consistency.”
 Finally hitting on the perfect wetness-obliterating, silky feeling, beautifully scented combination was satisfying, she says: “People love the whole experience.
 And they love the peace of mind from using a clean, safe product.”

-Raynor notes that the switch from chemical deodorant to clean one can involve a transition period: “The body expels toxins and adjusts and it can scare people right back to their chemical deodorant.
+Raynor notes that the switch from chemical deodorant to clean one can involve a transition period: “The body adjusts and it can scare people right back to their chemical deodorant.
 While this adjustment can be rough, it’s totally worth it in the end.”